-The purpose of these amendments to Chapter 83 is to update the medical requirements and standards for license holders that have brain disease, cognitive impairment or a mental or emotional disorder.
-Since medical testing and treatment methods continue to evolve, the Department is updating its minimum standards to ensure that only drivers that are in stable condition are licensed to operate a motor vehicle.
+The purpose of these amendments to Chapter 83 is to update the field of vision requirements and standards for drivers to ensure they meet the required field of vision standards and update the medical requirements and standards for license holders that have had more than one episode of loss of consciousness of unknown or uncategorized etiology within a 12 month period.
+Since medical testing and treatment methods continue to evolve, the Department is updating its minimum standards to ensure that only drivers that meet the required medical standards in these areas are licensed to operate a motor vehicle.

-These regulations reflect consultation with the Department's Medical Advisory having conducted in-depth reviews and discussions, has determined that these regulations require amendment to make them consistent with existing medical practice and improved technology.
+These regulations reflect consultation with the Department's Medical Advisory Board, as required by 75 Pa.C.S. §§ 1517 and 1518.
+The Medical Advisory Board, after having conducted in-depth reviews and discussions, has determined that these regulations require amendment to make them consistent with existing medical practice and improved technology and so that individuals that do not present a safety risk are not unnecessarily recalled.